 Once you’ve decided on your ingredients, simply mix the sugar/salt with the oil until nice and smooth.
 Then add your essential oils and mix well.
 Transfer the scrub into a glass jar with a tight-fitting lid and you’re ready for business!

-- Spoon some of your homemade body scrub into your hands (or gloves/mitts) and rub the mixture over your entire (dry) body, in a circular motion.
+- After you’ve showered and your skin has been wet for about 10 minutes, spoon some of your homemade body scrub into your hands (or gloves/mitts) and rub the mixture over your entire body, in a circular motion.

 - Try to always rub towards your heart – start at your feet and work up your legs; start at your hands and work up your arms, etc.